-Basilica of Notre-Dame de Fourvière
+Basilica of Notre Dame de Fourvière

 Day 2 in Lyon

-Place Des Terreaux
+Place des Terreaux

-Much like yesterday we start the day with one of Lyon’s most impressive squares, this time a long grey square with imposing buildings.
-While Place Bellecour may be the physical centre of the city, Place Des Terreaux feels far more like the cultural and communal city centre.

-That’s probably in part due to the majestic sight of the Hotel de Ville, Lyon’s city hall.
+Much like the first, our second day starts with one of Lyon’s most impressive squares, this time a long gray plaza with imposing buildings.
+While Place Bellecour is the physical center of the city, Place des Terreaux feels far more like the cultural and communal center, largely thanks to the majestic Hotel de Ville, Lyon’s city hall.

-Alongside City Hall you’ll find the expressive Bartholdi Fountain and the Lyon Museum of Fine Arts with its immense collection of art.
-Make sure to revisit this square in the evening to see its fantastic buildings illuminated at night.
+Alongside the city hall, you’ll find the expressive Bartholdi Fountain and the Museum of Fine Arts of Lyon, home to an immense collection of art.
+Make sure to revisit this square in the evening to see its fantastic buildings illuminated.

 Amphitheater of the Three Gauls